couchbaselabs/observability/README.md

 The basic steps are:
 1. Install a container runtime for your platform, for example on Ubuntu details are here: https://docs.docker.com/engine/install/ubuntu/
-2. Run the microlith container up: `docker run --name=couchbase-grafana --rm -d -P -e DISABLE_NODE-EXPORTER -v $PWD/microlith/dynamic/prometheus/couchbase/:/etc/prometheus/couchbase/ couchbase-observability`
+2. Run the microlith container up: `docker run --name=couchbase-grafana --rm -d -P couchbase-observability`
 3. Configure the cluster to talk to it by providing credentials to Prometheus and cluster monitor tools.

 Prometheus end points and credentials can be added to the [config file](microlith/dynamic/prometheus/couchbase/targets.json) mounted into the container above.
 This is periodically rescanned and new end points added.